chrisvriend/fmridenoiser/README.md

 C. Vriend - Amsterdam UMC - Jan 9 2023

 This pipeline can be used to denoise resting-state fMRI data that has been preprocessed using fmriprep.
-It makes use of the Denoiser tool v1.0.1 - https://github.com/arielletambini/denoiser The tool have been slightly modified to work with python 3.8 and requires the python environment in the denoiserenv.tar.7z file to run without errors, although deprecation warnings will still be produced.
+It makes use of the Denoiser tool v1.0.1 - https://github.com/arielletambini/denoiser The tool have been slightly modified to work with python 3.8 and requires specific versions of python packages (see requirements.txt) to run without errors, although deprecation warnings will still be produced.

 the following denoising pipelines are implemented:
 24HMP8PhysSpikeReg